-For those just getting started, we have created a comprehensive Beginner’s Guide to introduce you to forex terminology, answer common FAQs and, most importantly, we have kept things simple.
+For those just getting started, we have created a comprehensive Beginner’s Guide to introduce you to forex terminology, answer common FAQs and, most importantly, keep things simple.

-Looking for more in-depth information on forex terminology?
+Looking for a breakdown of forex terminology?
 Head over to our glossary page.

 What is the forex market?